stefano899/Stefano-portfolio/README.md

         <div class="card-body">
           <h5 class="card-title">Python CNN Implementation</h5>
           <div class="card-text-scroll">
-            Two CNN architectures with different initializations to compare performance.
+            In this project made during the master's degree, i created 2 CNN architectures with different initialization schemas for the evaluation of the performances between them.
           </div>
           <a href="https://github.com/stefano899/DNN_2025" class="btn btn-outline-primary" target="_blank" rel="noopener">Go to the project</a>
         </div>